andyatkinson/blog/_posts/2011-01-18-getting-started-with-abingo-and-rails-3.md

 ---
 layout: post
-title: Getting started with A/Bingo and Rails 3
+title: Getting Started with A/Bingo and Rails 3
 date: 2011-01-18
 comments: true
-categories: [Ruby, Rails]
+tags: [Tips, Lean Startup, Ruby, Rails]
 ---

 [A/Bingo](http://www.bingocardcreator.com/abingo) is a "A/B" or "split" testing framework to try out different text or images (or other things) and see how they perform relative to each other.
 [Vanity](https://github.com/assaf/vanity) is the another a/b testing option for Rails applications, and is probably more popular as of this writing.
 However A/Bingo is a nice library as well and is perhaps a bit simpler.
 Ryan Bates did a great job explaining the basic idea and implementation of [A/Bingo in a Rails 2 app here](http://railscasts.com/episodes/214-a-b-testing-with-a-bingo), but what about Rails 3?